 Aurora

-Advance HE's initiative for women and those who identify as a woman, prior to taking their first significant step up to a leadership role.
+Advance HE's initiative for women, prior to taking their first significant step up to a leadership role.

 What is the Aurora initiative?

-Aurora is Advance HE's leadership development initiative for women and those who identify as a woman.
-It is run as a unique partnership bringing together leadership experts and higher education institutions to take positive action to address the under-representation of women in leadership positions in the sector.
+Aurora is Advance HE's leadership development initiative for women.
+It is run as a unique partnership bringing together leadership experts and higher education institutions to take positive action to address the under-representation of women in leadership positions.

-While most leadership programmes are aimed at leaders and managers already in role, Aurora is designed to enable a wide range of women, in academic and professional roles in higher education, to engage with leadership development at an earlier stage in their careers.
+While most leadership programmes are aimed at leaders and managers already in role, Aurora is designed to enable a wide range of women, in academic and professional roles, to engage with leadership development at an earlier stage in their careers.

 Who is Aurora for?

-Aurora is for those who identify as women, up to senior lecturer level or the professional services equivalent, working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.
+Aurora is for women up to senior lecturer level or the professional services equivalent, working in a university, college or related organisation who would like to develop and explore issues relating to leadership roles and responsibilities.
 Participants should have the endorsement of their line manager and be committed to developing and enhancing their career.

 Cost and time commitment